marph91/jimmy/docs/additional_features/show_note_tree.md

                     INFO     Start filtering
                     INFO     Finished filtering: 3 notebooks, 7 notes, 3 resources, 1 note links
                     INFO     Start writing to file system
-                    INFO     Converted notes successfully to markdown.
+                    INFO     Converted notes successfully to Markdown.
 Please verify that everything was converted correctly.
                     INFO     Feel free to open an issue on Github, write a message at the Joplin forum or an email.

 Notebooks  100%|████████████████████████████████████████████████████████████████████████████| 3/3 [00:00<00:00]